Japan Property Tax And More: An Easy Guide For Foreigners

 However, tax reductions can apply for certain cases, such as newly built or acquired residential properties, land transactions, and mortgage registration.

-👉 Check out our GPT tax guide for expats in Japan.
+👉 Check out our tax calculator for properties in Japan

 Stamp duty is a tax on property transactions in Japan.